osrf/ros2multirobotbook/src/ros2_cli.md

   -f SERIALIZATION_FORMAT, --serialization-format SERIALIZATION_FORMAT
-                        rmw serialization format in which the messages are saved, defaults to the rmw currently in use
+                        rmw serialization format in which the messages are saved, defaults to the rmw currently in use --no-discovery        disables topic auto discovery during recording: only topics present at startup will be recorded -p POLLING_INTERVAL, --polling-interval POLLING_INTERVAL
+                        time in ms to wait between querying available topics for recording.
+It has no effect if --no-discovery is enabled.
+  -b MAX_BAG_SIZE, --max-bag-size MAX_BAG_SIZE
+                        maximum size in bytes before the bagfile will be split.
+Default it is zero, recording written in single bagfile and splitting is disabled.
 ```

-Let's Bag!
+We can see from the help file that the syntax for recording a bag is to simply
+give the sub command a list of topics to record.
+Most of the other arguments are
+for more advanced users to help configure how and when data is stored.
+It is
+worth noting that there is a `-a, --all` command that records all the data.
+You
+can also specify the output bag file with the `-o, --output command`.

--   Let's bag the pose data on the `/turtle1/pose topic`
+Let's go ahead and run our bag command, and let's bag the pose data on the
--   Save the data to the directory `turtle1.bag` using the `-o` flag.
+`/turtle1/pose` topic and save it to the file `turtle1.bag` using the `-o`
--   The program will bag until you hit `CTRL+C`.
-Give it a good 30
+flag.
+Be aware that the program will continue bagging data  until you hit
-    seconds.
+`CTRL+C`, so give the command a good 30 seconds to collect data before you kill
+it.

 Here's my example.